Why they offered Coca-Cola to Jesus on the cross

 Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.

 Even if the soldiers on the Golgotha were almost certainly not career Roman soldiers, but local auxiliary troops, perhaps from Greece or Syria, they were still using such drink instead of water.
 Some of those soldiers tried to help him in his sufferings by offering their drink, to alleviate his pain and ease his way out of this unjust world.
 That day was most probably Friday, April, 3rd AD 33 on the Julian calendar, or April 1st, 33 on the Gregorian calendar.
 Why can we be sure of the date?
-Because of a partial moon’s eclipse in Jeruslem on that night at 6:20 PM, as mentioned by Peter in Acts 2:20.
+Because of a partial moon’s eclipse in Jerusalem on that night at 6:20 PM, as mentioned by Peter (Acts 2:20).

 Girolamo Cardano (1501-1577?) mentioned this drink as one of the possible causes of Roman prowess: because of it they were better protected from infections.
 Cardano, an historian and a physician, was the first in his Neronis Encomium to make a connection between Roman drinking habits and their military might.